Dream Chronicles: The Chosen Child: Design

-On April 10, 2009, art director with the development studio KatGames, Pablo Vietto, explained for the first time the inspirations behind the artwork development of the Dream Chronicles series.
-From the start, the goal with the Dream Chronicles series is to bring the story and adventure to life in a world inspired by a unique art style.
+Art director Pablo Vietto explained the inspirations behind the artwork development of the Dream Chronicles series.
+From the start, the goal with the Dream Chronicles series was to bring the story and adventure to life in a world inspired by a unique art style.
 The work of Antonio Gaudi – a famous Spanish architect known for his fantastic modern designs – was at the heart of this inspiration.
-The Art Nouveau movement that he represented provided the perfect combination of fantasy and reality with his designs being based on very appealing and organic shapes.
+The Art Nouveau movement that he represented provided the perfect combination of fantasy and reality with his designs being based on appealing and organic shapes.

-When starting the design of a scene for one of the Dream Chronicles games, KatGames do extensive research to gather reference and ideas for the architecture, devices, and graphical elements that could be used.
-Based on these materials, they create sketches to consolidate the ideas and see how all the elements fit together.
-Since the game is presented from a first-person point of view, a principal sketch is created with particular attention given to how the scene is framed and composed – as if someone was actually standing in the space.
-To develop the more complex objects, additional sketches are often created to communicate an extra level of detail to the modelers.
+When starting the design of a scene for one of the Dream Chronicles games, KatGames made extensive research to gather reference and ideas for the architecture, devices, and graphical elements that could be used.
+Based on these materials, they created sketches to consolidate the ideas and see how all the elements fit together.
+Since the game is presented from a first-person point of view, a principal sketch was created with particular attention given to how the scene is framed and composed, as if someone was actually standing in the space.
+To develop the more complex objects, additional sketches were often created to communicate an extra level of detail to the modelers.

 Release and post-release

-Dream Chronicles: The Chosen Child was first presented limitedly as a beta version on February 5, 2009 for the publisher PlayFirst's players.
-The game's first preview was posted on Gamezebo on February 12.
-The teaser trailer made its first appearance on PlayFirst's blog on April 3, 2009.
-It was officially released on April 16, 2009 by PlayFirst and was promoted: "Dream Chronicles: The Chosen Child brings the Dream Chronicles series to a new level [...]
-With a backdrop of amazingly intricate artwork and advanced technical detail as well as the new multi area puzzles allowing for more player mobility, established fans and new players will be challenged and delighted."
-The Chosen Child was another instant Dream Chronicles hit reaching number-one of elevent casual game charts: PlayFirst, Shockwave, RealArcade, Oberon Games, SpinTop Games, MSN Games, Logler Global, iWin.com, GameFiesta, Mac Game Store and Yahoo!
+Dream Chronicles: The Chosen Child was first presented limitedly as a beta version in February 2009 for the publisher PlayFirst's players.
+It was officially released two months later on April 16 by PlayFirst and was promoted: "Dream Chronicles: The Chosen Child brings the Dream Chronicles series to a new level [...]
+With a backdrop of amazingly intricate artwork and advanced technical detail as well as the new multi area puzzles allowing for more player mobility, established fans and new players will be challenged and delighted".
+The Chosen Child was another instant Dream Chronicles hit reaching number-one of eleven casual game charts: PlayFirst, Shockwave, RealArcade, Oberon Games, SpinTop Games, MSN Games, Logler Global, iWin.com, GameFiesta, Mac Game Store and Yahoo!
 Games; number-two on GameHouse, Reflexive Arcade, Pogo.com and Amazon.com; number-three on Big Fish Games and peaking inside top twenty on other casual game charts.

-On August 29, 2012, a high-definition version of this game was available via App Store for iPad device., and the latest version was updated on November 21, 2012.
+A high-definition version of this game was available via App Store for iPad device in August 2012 and the latest version was updated in November the same year.

 Reception

-Like two previous Dream Chronicles games, The Chosen Child earned positive reviews from casual game critics.
+Like the previous Dream Chronicles games, The Chosen Child earned positive reviews from casual game critics.